Frederiksborg Castle | Museum of National History

 The Castle Chapel

 In the stately castle chapel, the absolute monarchs were anointed.
 Nowadays, ordinary citizens also have access to services and concerts in the historic interior.
 From the upper storey, the gallery, where coats of arms for knights of The Order of the Elephant and big crosses of The Order of the Dannebrog are added regularly, there is a breathtaking view of the chapel interior.

 The Portrait Collection

-The modern collection on the 3rd floor shows portraits, history paintings, and furniture from the 20th and 21st century.
+The modern collection on the 3rd floor shows portraits, history paintings, and furniture from the 20th and 21st centuries.
 Thus the tale of the history of Denmark is brought up to the present.
 The rooms are simple and form a contemporary background to the art of the modern portrait.

 The National History Museum recommends that you buy your entrance ticket before the visit.
 Buy entrance ticket to Frederiksborg Castle

 It is also recommended to download the audio guide for 45 min. guided tour of the museum's permanent collection, as well as bringing your own headset.
 The audio guide can be downloaded as a podcast on iTunes and Podbean.
 Search the National History Museum.
 Mobile coverage at the museum may vary, so please download the audio guide before the visitor in the lobby with free Wi-Fi.